Secretary of State

 Renewing a disability license plate

 Renewing a disability license plate is similar to renewing other types of plates.
-Disability plates can be renewed at Secretary of State offices by the plate owner or someone living at the owner’s address, by mail, or on-line through ExpressSOS.
+Disability plates can be renewed at Secretary of State offices by the plate owner or someone living at the owner’s address, by mail, or Online using CARS e-Services.
 A doctor’s statement is not required with renewals.

 Regular renewal fees apply.
 Proof of Michigan no-fault insurance is required unless your plate renewal notice shows a PIN indicating your insurance company has reported your vehicle as being insured.